radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 The items that can be monitored from the Server Control Panels are described in this section.

-Server Control Panels can be launched from the "Server Control Panel" link at the top of the Main Control Panel.
+Click the "Server Control Panel" link at the top of the Main Control Panel to launch the Server Control Panel.

->[!warning] when deploying RadiantOne in a cluster, the Main Control Panel allows you to monitor certain aspects of all cluster nodes.
-Each node also has its own Server Control Panel for monitoring other server-specific activities.

 ##### CPU, Memory, Disk Space, Disk Latency and Connection Usage